junpeng2023/3D-dataset-probe/README.md

 ```
 ## RGB-D Camera Setup

-We use Intel RealSense Depth Camera D435i as RGB-D camera to record data.The Intel® RealSense™ D435i places an IMU into our cutting‑edge stereo depth camera.
+We use Intel RealSense Depth Camera D435i as RGB-D camera to record data.
+The Intel® RealSense™ D435i places an IMU into our cutting‑edge stereo depth camera.
 With an Intel module and vision processor in a small form factor, the D435i is a powerful complete package which can be paired with customizable software for a depth camera that is capable of understanding it's own movement.

 ## Guidline to Data recording